chamalgomes/nix-config/README.md

 nix run github:nix-community/home-manager -- switch --flake .#azureuser -b backup
 ```

+> [!NOTE]
-At this point, you should now be setup with basic Nix!
+> At this point, you should now be setup with basic Nix!
 Read on to learn more about working with Nix.

 ### 6. Apply Your Configuration Changes